-- An intolerance or adverse effects to cholesterol-lowering medications
+- An intolerance or adverse effects from cholesterol-lowering medications

-- You have certain risk factors for cardiovascular disease, such as high blood pressure, family history or diabetes, and you are seeking to prevent heart disease
+- Certain risk factors for cardiovascular disease, such as high blood pressure, family history or diabetes, and you are seeking to prevent heart disease

 Our prevention team — in collaboration with Stony Brook specialists — goes well beyond the basics.

-You will be seeing a cardiologist with specialized training and certification through the American Board of Clinical Lipidology, and be treated by a team that is well equipped to help solve even the most complex disorders affecting how a body handles its cholesterol levels.
+You will meet with a cardiologist with specialized training and certification through the American Board of Clinical Lipidology, and be treated by a team that is well equipped to help solve even the most complex lipid (cholesterol) disorders.